 If your home is open-plan

-If like many modern houses you have an open-plan layout, perhaps with your stairwell, hall or dining room merged with your living room, then it’s probably not going to be energy-efficient to try and heat just one room.
-Also, if you have high ceilings the same rule applies.
+If, like many modern houses, you have an open-plan layout, perhaps with your stairwell, hall or dining room merged with your living room, then it won't be energy-efficient to try and heat just one room.
+If you have high ceilings the same rule applies.

 Other things to consider

 There are other factors when it comes to deciding whether or not to try and heat a room individually.